sigurdurthorjonsson/mar/README.md

 ### Some (hopefully) gentle introduction
 ___

-The core function in the `mar`-package is the `tbl-mar`-function.
+The core function in the `mar`-package is the `tbl_mar`-function.
 It takes two arguments, the "connection" and the name of the oracle table.
 E.g. to establish a connection to the table "lengdir" in the schema "fiskar" one can do:

 ```r
 lengdir <- tbl_mar(con, "fiskar.lengdir")